AhmedDexterlab/inet_4031_adduser_script/README.md

 # Program Operation
 To use the script, you’ll need:

-A Linux system
+1. A Linux system
-This Python script (create-users.py)
+2. The  Python script (create-users.py)
-An input file (create-users.input) with a list of users and their details
+3. An input file (create-users.input) with a list of users and their details

 # Step One: Clone the repository to your system.